 - What’s the problem? – Be clear about your goals from the start.
 Identify the decision to be made, including the objectives and outcome that you want to achieve.
 Write it down, so you are clear on what you are trying to resolve.
 What are your priorities?
 How important is it to you?

 - Do your research – Put in the time and effort to gather as much information as you can, in order to assess your options.
-Doing this will help you better understand what needs to be done, in order to solve the problem.
-Ask for advice from others, but always make your own decision.
+Doing this will help you better understand what needs to be done to help you solve the problem.
+Ask advice from others as an unbiased opinion may help, but always make your own decision.

 - List your alternatives – We can react and make a decision pretty quickly if we only have 2 options, especially if one looks to be a little clearer.
 Any more than 2 and we tend to stall.
-Try to narrow your options down, as more choices will make the decision far more difficult.
+Try to narrow your options down because more choices will make the decision far more difficult.